Bespoke Tailoring. Timeless Style.

 Step-by-Step Guide: How to Measure Yourself for a Suit

-Here are the key measurements you'll need for a suit jacket and trousers:
+Here are the key measurements you will need for a suit jacket and trousers, with detailed instructions for each.

 1. Chest Measurement

-Wrap the tape measure around the fullest part of your chest, just under your armpits.
+Wrap the tape measure around the fullest part of your chest, just under your armpits, with the tape passing over your shoulder blades at the back.
 Ensure the tape is level all the way around and not too tight.
-Breathe normally.
-This is a crucial measurement for jacket sizing.
+Breathe normally and keep your arms at your sides.
+This is a crucial measurement for jacket sizing and typically the number that determines your base suit size.

 2. Waist Measurement

 Measure around your natural waistline, typically just above your belly button where your trousers usually sit.
-Don't suck in your stomach; breathe naturally.
-For trousers, this is a more accurate indicator than your pant size, which can vary by brand.
+Do not suck in your stomach.
+Breathe naturally and measure at the end of a normal exhale.
+For trousers, this is a more accurate indicator than your pant size, which can vary significantly by brand and is often measured at the hip rather than the true waist.

 3. Hip Measurement

-Measure around the fullest part of your hips and seat.
-This helps ensure trousers have enough room to drape smoothly without pulling.
+Measure around the fullest part of your hips and seat, typically about 7 to 9 inches below your natural waist.
+This helps ensure trousers have enough room to drape smoothly without pulling at the seat or inner thigh.
+This measurement is often overlooked but is critical for trouser comfort, especially when sitting.

 4. Shoulder Width